1. WHY TENSAR ADDED A DIRECTOR OF EDUCATION

 Tensar realized that their customers needed to better understand the pros and cons of the different products available in the marketplace.

-Bryan’s job is to educate prospects on the benefits of Tensar’s name brand services, as compared to other “off brand” options.
+Enter Bryan.
+He educates prospects on the benefits of Tensar’s name brand services, as compared to other “off brand” options.
 Their customers vary.
-Some of their primary personas are distributors, but some are direct end users.
+Distributors make up their primary personas, but there are direct end users in the mix, too.

-As we learned in last week’s episode with Tyson Ferraro, training distributors is particularly valuable.
-Distributors have more marketing assets and can be a great help to Tensar – Bryan’s training will have a major impact on future sales.
-Whether that impact is good or bad will depend on his performance.
+As we learned in last week’s episode with Tyson Ferraro, education as a means of marketing proves particularly valuable.
+Training distributors, who have more marketing assets and can be a great help to Tensar, goes a long way.
+Bryan’s training has a major impact on future sales.
+Whether that impact is good or bad can depend on his performance.

 2. HOW EDUCATION RELATES TO MARKETING

 Usually, education and demos are usually better left to deeper portions of the sales funnel.
 However, marketing to engineers means getting a bit more in depth at the start.

 Engineering minds naturally want to know more technical facts about how which products function best.
 They’re less interested how much money they can save by choosing lower-priced ‘generic’ options.

 When asked if he considers himself a marketer, Bryan points out that all content marketers are educators, and vice versa.

-His is just one aspect of the marketing department, and his goal is the same.
+All marketers employ education as a means of marketing, but people generally perceive it as entertainment.
+Bryan’s role represents just one aspect of the marketing department.
 They both want to differentiate their role in the market.
-Differentiation takes education, which is why Bryan is focused on training everyone – even Tensar’s own staff.
+Differentiation takes education, which is why Bryan focuses on training everyone – even Tensar’s own staff.

 One challenge that Bryan faces is the emergence of contractors as more prominent customers in the market.
 That means that he needs to push some of his more in-depth training further down into the funnel rather than keeping it at the top.